The problem with equality, Jonathan Wai says, is that it is not particularly equal.

 “The big theme is the struggle between pushing equality and pushing excellence,” he says.
 “We want everyone to be on a level playing field.
 But at the same time, we’re not all equal.

 “If you go into education believing that you want to narrow differences between people, then you’re not challenging the top people.
 You’re bringing up the bottom but bringing down the top.”

-Dr Wai, a psychologist specialising in education at Duke University in North Carolina, has begun to generate international debate around these ideas.
-Speaking to TES, he is careful to point out that he is not blaming teachers for the system’s failures.
+Dr Wai (pictured, inset), a psychologist specialising in education at Duke University in North Carolina, has begun to generate international debate around these ideas.
+Speaking to TESS, he is careful to point out that he is not blaming teachers for the system’s failures.
 The problem, he believes, is that it is often impossible for teachers in busy classrooms to attend to every child’s individual needs.
 And so they aim for the average.